Kuurosu/inner_peace/README.md

 - After using Lighthouse I can confirm that the accessbility for users are good.

-- Regarding performance, I need to efficiently encode the two images on the main page.

 ### Unfixed Bugs

 - I can't get the footer to stretch across the entire page unless it is fixed.
 Ideally I'd like to come back and fix the issue which I suspect is because of the layout I have done with the rest of index.html.

-- I'd like to have the content boxes more center.
-At the moment I have to adjust the positon using padding and margin to keep it center when viewed on mobile/tablet.

 ## Deployment